 Before jumping right into the party scene, start your day off at one of Las Vegas’ many 5-star luxury day spas.

-Where to have a Birthday Dinner
+Where to have a Birthday Dinner in Las Vegas

 Dinner and a show in Las Vegas?
 Sign us up!
 Wolfgang Puck’s Spago at Bellagio is a wonderful place to host a birthday dinner.
 Situated on the lake at Bellagio, guests are treated to a view of the iconic Fountains of Bellagio while dining on the freshest California cuisine from Wolfgang Puck.
 The chefs travel to Santa Monica’s famed farmer’s market on a regular basis to pick up the freshest ingredients for the food.